 \subsection{Non-Integer Data Types}

-In the transformation from \secshort\ref{subsec:translate:basic} there is nothing special about integers.
-As the definition of LCTRSs permits values and calculation symbols from arbitrary domains, the translation is not changed by allowing for instance variables declared as floating points.
-We might interpret the \texttt{double} data type as either real numbers or as double-precision floating point numbers---this choice is left to the user, and may vary depending on applications.
-The only requirement is that a suitable theory signature---with corresponding SMT-solver if the system is to be analyzed automatically---is available.
+Integers are not special: as the definition of LCTRSs permits arbitrary theories, we can handle any data type in C. We might for instance interpret \texttt{double} as either real numbers or double-precision floating point numbers; this choice is left to the user and may vary by application.
+The only requirement is that a suitable theory signature---with corresponding SMT solver if the system is to be analyzed automatically---is available.
+The translation is straightforward, with the only difficulty that type casts must be made explicit, and we need to use separate symbols such as $\symb{+.}$ for \texttt{double} addition.

-An important thing to keep in mind is that LCTRSs do not support implicit type casting.
-In an expression $x + y$ where $x$ is declared as \texttt{int} and $y$ as \texttt{double}, we have to explicitly cast $x$ to \texttt{double}, and use a separate symbol such as $\symb{+.}$ for \texttt{double} addition.

-\begin{example} Consider the following C-function and its translation.
+\begin{example} Consider the following C function and its translation.

-This both demonstrates an explicit cast, and the way we handle an undefined return value (by a fresh variable, which may be instantiated with a random value). \end{example}
+This demonstrates both an explicit cast and one possible way to handle an undefined return value (by a fresh variable, which may be instantiated with a random value). \end{example}